-Keeping the visitor center open daily requires dedicated staff time and resources and will continue to be the highest priority in the Mississippi District.
+Keeping the William M. Colmer visitor center open daily requires dedicated staff time and resources and may no longer be the highest priority in the Mississippi District., Visitor statistics document a higher number of annual visitors at Ship Island than at the Visitor center.
 A variety of recreational and natural history programs and services from self-discovery walks to ranger-led activities will continue to be offered.
 Due to funding and staffing limitations, to maintain this level of effort, decisions will need to be made about the coverage and support required at Davis Bayou especially during the peak summer season when staff must go to Ship Island.
-Dependent upon the outcome of this assessment or perhaps during the winter season, an assessment will be made to determine if there is a demand to offer more living history programs.
+Dependent upon the outcome of this assessment or perhaps during the winter season, an assessment will be made to determine if there is a demand to offer living history and or kayak/skiff programs.
+Existing interpretive media including Junior Ranger booklets brochures, website, and YouTube videos will be offered so that appropriate messages are being disseminated.